Pesticides and organic support

 Fumigant pesticides on strawberries and other crops: For decades, agribusiness continued to sell the fumigant pesticide methyl bromide, despite international warnings that the chemical posed a severe threat to the ozone layer.
 In California, the state’s $2.3 billion strawberry industry was especially hooked on the chemical, which was used to prevent plant diseases from organisms that live in the soil (organic farmers use field rotations and other sustainable techniques to avoid such diseases, without using chemicals).

 With methyl bromide finally being phased-out, the pesticide industry looked to introduce new fumigant chemicals for California strawberries.
 CEH and other groups successfully fought the introduction of methyl iodide, a highly toxic, cancer-causing pesticide.
-We are now fighting the increasing use of chloropicrin, another cancer-causing fumigant sold for use on strawberries and other crops.
+We are now fighting the increasing use of chloropicrin and Telone, other cancer-causing fumigants sold for use on strawberries and other crops.

 California spray eradication plans: When California regulators feared that an insect called the Light Brown Apple Moth would devastate the state’s farm economy, they ordered aerial spraying of pesticides over vast swaths of the state – with no notice or warning to residents of the sprayed areas.
 CEH fought the eradication plan’s secret spraying, and, with many other organizations, successfully stopped the state’s spraying.

 Now CEH and our allies are fighting a proposal by California’s Department of Food and Agriculture that would give them unlimited authority to spray harmful chemicals virtually anywhere in the state, indefinitely into the future, with no notice or warning to people in communities where spraying is planned.